Laticauda sheep

-The Laticauda is a breed of domestic sheep from Campania and Calabria, in southern Italy.
+The Laticauda or Barbaresca della Campania is an Italian breed of domestic sheep from Campania and Calabria, in southern Italy.
 It is a fat-tailed breed, which gives rise to the name Laticauda, "broad-tailed".
 It is raised mainly in its area of origin in the provinces of Avellino, Benevento and Caserta, but is also found in the provinces of Cosenza, Matera and Naples.
 Like the Barbaresca breed of Sicily, it appears to result from the hybridisation of local breeds with Barbary (or Barbarin) sheep of Maghrebi origin.
 It has been suggested that these were first brought to the area by the Bourbon king Charles VII of Naples.